-Faster, better, cheaper.
-A great service or product can incorporate two of these qualities, but not all three.
 It’s no secret that retaining legal council is expensive.
 And chances are the more a family law firm charges, the better equipped it is to resolve legal issues quickly.
-But there are always multiple possibilities when it comes to family law, and paying even the highest retainer fee cannot guarantee that your ex will corporate during the divorce process.
+However, there are always multiple possibilities when it comes to family law, and paying even the highest retainer fee cannot guarantee that your ex will corporate during the divorce process.
 Similarly, there are ways to minimize legal costs and still receive quality legal representation.

 Hire a family lawyer that is willing to resolve issues out of court